LakshDilliwal/Etherra/README.md

    <br>

-9. And finally to run the app
+9. And finally run the app

    ````
    npm run dev